 Outside the riot police were running for their lives………………

 To check out the concepts behind this scene you can check the references HERE, …fascism, un-schooling.
-CLANs, gay, etc … and click to the links for various books in the Anarchist Library.
+CLANs, gay, etc … and you can click to the links for various books in the Anarchist Library

 Friends of ‘The Free’

-‘The Free’ has no commercial distributors.
-It relies on its friends to do that.
+‘The Free’ relies on its friends to distribute.

-And since the e-book is ‘money free’ that’s much simpler.. that’s IF readers help.
+And since it’s ‘money free’ that’s much simpler.. that’s IF readers help.